nokia/danm/README.md

 **Note**: some CNI plugins try to be smart about this limitation on their own, and decided not to adhere to the CNI standard!
 An example of this behaviour can be found in Flannel.
 It is the user's responsibility to put the network connection of such boneheaded backends to the first place in the Pod's annotation!

-However, DANM also supports both explicit, and implicit interface naming schemes for all NetworkTypes to help you flexibly name the other -and CNI standard- interfaces!
+Besides making sure the first interface is always named correctly, DANM also supports both explicit, and implicit interface naming schemes for all NetworkTypes to help you flexibly name the other -and CNI standard- interfaces!
 An interface connected to a network containing the container_prefix attribute is always named accordingly.
 You can use this API to explicitly set descriptive, unique names to NICs connecting to this network.
 In case container_prefix is not set in an interface's network descriptor, DANM automatically uses the "eth" as the prefix when naming the interface.
 Regardless which prefix is used, the interface name is also suffixed with an integer number corresponding to the sequence number of the network connection (e.g. the first interface defined in the annotation is called "eth0", second interface "eth1" etc.)